-

 Hammer Films came to prominence thanks to the series of bold horror films they made in colour from the late 1950s and throughout the next decade, the best of which were directed by Terence Fisher.
 But they both got their … Continue reading

-Posted in Alfred Hitchcock, Hammer Studios, London, Terence Fisher, Tuesday's Forgotten Film
+Posted in Alfred Hitchcock, Hammer Studios, London, Terence Fisher, Tuesday's Overlooked Film

 Tagged robert lippert, terence fisher